This portfolio highlights projects completed as part of my undergraduate studies in Computer Engineering at the University of Utah.

 Browse the featured projects below to see examples of my technical work and engineering experience.

-Developed a high-performance dynamic memory allocator in C, emphasizing space efficiency and throughput.
-Implemented 16-byte aligned block management, an explicit free list for fast allocation, and on-demand unmapping of unused pages.
-Ensured reliability with a custom heap consistency checker.
-Demonstrates low-level systems knowledge and optimization skills.
+This project involved the design and implementation of a high-performance dynamic memory allocator in C, with an emphasis on space efficiency and allocation throughput.
+The allocator employs 16-byte aligned block management, an explicit free-list structure for fast allocation and deallocation, and on-demand unmapping of unused memory pages to reduce fragmentation.
+System reliability was reinforced through the development of a custom heap consistency checker, demonstrating strong proficiency in low-level systems programming, memory management, and performance-oriented software design.

 View more of my projects in the extended portfolio.

-I'm Hudson Dalby, a computer engineering student at the University of Utah, pursuing a combined bachelor's and master's degree with a focus on deep learning and artificial intelligence.
+I'm Hudson Dalby, a computer engineering student at the University of Utah, pursuing a combined bachelor's and master's degree with a focus on deep learning, embedded systems, and artificial intelligence.
 I'm passionate about solving complex technical problems and building efficient, scalable systems.
 Outside of engineering, I value balance and enjoy spending time outdoors, staying active, and exploring new places.

 Let’s connect—feel free to download my résumé or reach out on LinkedIn.